Part VII: Hurt

 Caroline woke me up when she got up but I pretended to sleep.
 It was best not to talk to her before we were really awake… She took a shower and I just stayed in bed, rubbing Grump’s fur.

 “Should I apologize?”
 I asked him, whispering in his ears.
 “Did I do something wrong, she was the one who got all accusatory…” I ruminated.
 “But if I hadn’t gotten defensive and just answered calmly, this probably wouldn’t have happened.”
 I sighed and hugged Grump’s furry body.
 In answer he licked my hands.

 “I love you boy.”

-I stayed in bed just a little longer, focusing on breathing exercises to try to clear my head as best as possible.
+I stayed in bed just a little longer, focusing on breathing exercises to try to clear my head as best as possible, Grump helping by lying down across my lap.
 When I finally got out and went downstairs, Colleen was making pancakes.
 She offered me some and I accepted, sitting down opposite of Caroline at the brunch counter.

 There was a long silence between us.
 “Last night I asked Marian to hang out with me today…” I said.
 “Is that alright?”

 She nodded quietly before adding “yeah, I’ll be in church most of the morning anyway,” a second later.